-- Get enough rest: Make sure to give your body enough rest when you are dealing with pain.
+- Get enough rest: Give your body enough rest when dealing with pain.
 Restful sleep helps your body to heal and reduces stress levels.

 - Mindful breathing: Incorporating mindful breathing techniques into your daily routine can help reduce pain intensity and manage the stress that often comes with it.

 - Practice relaxation techniques: Practices like yoga, meditation, and tai chi can help to relax tense muscles and reduce pain levels.

 - Eat a balanced diet: Eating a healthy diet can help you cope better with pain and maintain a healthy weight.

 - Participate in activities that bring joy: Finding activities that bring joy and make you feel good is essential to coping with chronic pain.

 - Connect with others: Connecting with family and friends can help boost your mood and distract you from pain.
 Reach out to those around you for support, or join a support group for people living with cancer.

 - Advocate for yourself: Talk to your doctor about what treatments may be best for you and any other questions you have about managing your pain.